Canada Jetlines: History

 On April 3, 2019, Jetlines announced its anticipated launch of commercial service to be December 17, 2019 with Toronto Pearson International Airport acting as Jetlines' home base.
 Because of the company's progress, Jetlines and AerCap mutually agreed to cancel their agreement for two A320 leases.
 In place of that agreement, Jetlines signed a letter of intent with SmartLynx Airlines for two alternate Airbus A320s available for delivery in Q4 2019, which was in line with the planned commencement of the company's operations.

 On February 28, 2022, Jetlines' first Airbus A320, C-GCJL, which formerly flew for Avianca and Pegasus Airlines, touched down at Region of Waterloo International Airport.
 The aircraft was flown from Shannon Airport in Ireland after completing interior refurbishment and repainting.
 In April 2022, the company announced plans to begin operations in the summer of 2022 with no firm announcement of which destinations would be served first.
 Toronto Pearson International Airport was later announced as the primary travel hub for the airline.
 Additional airport confirmations include Montréal's Saint-Hubert Airport, Puerto Vallarta, Los Cabos, Cancun, Dominican Republic, Winnipeg, Kelowna, and Québec City.
 On July 19, 2022, the airline announced that it would begin service from Toronto's Pearson Airport to both Moncton and Winnipeg starting on August 15, 2022, however on August 4, 2022, the airline announced that the launch would be postponed by two weeks to August 29, 2022.
 The airline postponed its launch again to September 22, 2022, by then adjusting its network to instead launch services to Calgary International Airport from Toronto Pearson instead of Moncton and Winnipeg.

 In October 2022, Canada Jetlines negotiated the acquisition of its second aircraft for delivery on November 30, 2022, expecting to expand to a fleet of 15 aircraft by the end of 2025.
 In November 2022, the airline announced its first destinations in the United States, consisting of Las Vegas and Melbourne, which were planned to launch in February 2023, but had later been postponed.
 On December 19, 2022, the airline announced that it had received approval from the U.S. Federal Aviation Administration (FAA) to begin operations to the country.

+In January 2023, Canada Jetlines halted domestic flights to focus on its foreign travel routes and plane leasing.
+In June 2024, Eddy Doyle stepped down as CEO.
+On August 12, 2024, four directors on the board, including chair and CEO Brigitte Goersch, resigned.
+On August 15, the company paused all operations and said it would seek creditor protection.

 Destinations

-Canada Jetlines offers flights to the following destinations :
+Canada Jetlines operated scheduled flights to the following destinations at the time operations ceased in August 2024.
+Destinations operated to solely with charter flights are not listed.

 Fleet

-As of March 2024, the Canada Jetlines fleet consists of the following aircraft:
+As of March 2024, the Canada Jetlines fleet consisted of the following aircraft: